Freiling87/CCU/CCU/Scratchpad.md

 	GetTraitsUpgradeTrait

 This might be fine, but it will be more maintainable to use RegEx and fill these fields in declaration.
-##		C	Crepe Lookout pickpocketed Crepe Enforcer
+##		T	Crepe Lookout pickpocketed Crepe Enforcer
-Need a relationship check
+This might be resolved
 ##		C	Explosion Trait Refactor
 Move Explosion Type to its own trait
 Explode on Death & Suicide bomber would then only need one trait each, or could be variegated in some other dimension (e.g., bomb timers)